-Sunday 12 Jul 2020 Fifteenth Sunday in Ordinary Time A
+Fifteenth Sunday in Ordinary Time A

 First Reading Is 55:10-11

 The rain makes the earth fruitful.

 Thus says the Lord: 'As the rain and the snow come down from the heavens and do not return without watering the earth, making it yield and giving growth to provide seed for the sower and bread for the eating, so the word that goes from my mouth does not return to me empty, without carrying out my will and succeeding in what it was sent to do.'
 Responsorial Psalm Ps 64:10-14.
-R. Lk 8:8

-(R.) The seed that falls on good ground will yield a fruitful harvest.

-- 1. You care for the earth, give it water, you fill it with riches.
+R. Lk 8:8 (R.) The seed that falls on good ground will yield a fruitful harvest. - You care for the earth, give it water, you fill it with riches.
 Your river in heaven brims over to provide its grain.
-(R.) - 2.
-And thus you provide for the earth; you drench its furrows, you level it, soften it with showers, you bless its growth.
-(R.) - 3.
-You crown the year with your goodness.
+(R.) - And thus you provide for the earth; you drench its furrows, you level it, soften it with showers, you bless its growth.
+(R.) - You crown the year with your goodness.
 Abundance flows in your steps, in the pastures of the wilderness it flows.
-(R.) - 4.
-The hills are girded with joy, the meadows covered with flocks, the valleys are decked with wheat.
+(R.) - The hills are girded with joy, the meadows covered with flocks, the valleys are decked with wheat.
 They shout for joy, yes, they sing.
-(R.)

-Second Reading Rom 8:18-23

-All creation is waiting for the revelation of the children of God.

-Another feature of parables is that they can be understood at different levels.
-At one level, there is the literal meaning of a parable - what it says is what it is about.
-In today's gospel, the parable of the sower can be read or heard as I think that what we suffer in this life can never be compared a literal story about sowing seed and the lesson one might to the glory, as yet unrevealed, which is waiting for us.
-The take from it is to be careful where you throw the seed whole creation is eagerly waiting for God to reveal his sons. when sowing.
-At another level, parables have a It was not for any fault on the part of creation that it was metaphoric meaning.
-In this instance, Jesus actually made unable to attain its purpose, it was made so by God; explains the symbolism of the parable to his disciples. but creation still retains the hope of being freed, like us, There is a further, interpretive level of a parable where a from its slavery to decadence, to enjoy the same freedom modern reader asks, 'What has that story got to say to me and glory as the children of God.
-From the beginning till here and now?'
-In his conversation with the disciples, now the entire creation, as we know, has been groaning in Jesus makes clear that only some people are open to one great act of giving birth; and not only creation, but all of understanding the depth of the message contained within us who possess the first-fruits of the Spirit, we too groan his parables.
-Some people will only ever hear the story inwardly as we wait for our bodies to be set free. and never hear the message.
-Mind you, he still has to explain the parable to the disciples!
-He has just chastised those who fail to understand and yet walks the disciples Gospel Acclamation through the parable step by step! @gregsunter
+(R.) Second Reading Rom 8:18-23 All creation is waiting for the revelation of the children of God.
+I think that what we suffer in this life can never be compared to the glory, as yet unrevealed, which is waiting for us.
+The whole creation is eagerly waiting for God to reveal his sons.
+It was not for any fault on the part of creation that it was made unable to attain its purpose, it was made so by God; but creation still retains the hope of being freed, like us, from its slavery to decadence, to enjoy the same freedom and glory as the children of God.
+From the beginning till now the entire creation, as we know, has been groaning in one great act of giving birth; and not only creation, but all of us who possess the first-fruits of the Spirit, we too groan inwardly as we wait for our bodies to be set free.
+Gospel Acclamation Alleluia, alleluia!

-Alleluia, alleluia!
-The seed is the word of God.
-Christ is the sower: all who come to him will live for ever.
+The seed is the word of God, Christ is the sower; all who come to him will live for ever.
 Alleluia!

-Gospel Mt 13:1-23

-A sower went out to sow.
+Gospel Mt 13:1-23 A sower went out to sow.